Reinforcement Learning, Bit by Bit: Elements of Agent Design

 An agent can be designed around any choice of agent state update function $f_{\rm agent}$.
 In order to structure our thinking about the agent state, we will focus on representations comprising a triple

-where \begin{enumerate} \item The {\bf algorithmic state} $Z_t$ is data cached by the agent that is not intended to represent information about the environment or past observations, but which the agent intends to use in its subsequent computations. \item The {\bf aleatoric state} $S_t$ represents the agent's summary of its current situation in the environment. \item The {\bf epistemic state} $P_t$ represents the agent's current knowledge about the environment. \end{enumerate} The epistemic state encodes information about the environment extracted from history.
+where \begin{enumerate} \item The {\bf algorithmic state} $Z_t$ is data cached by the agent that is not intended to represent information about the environment or past observations, but which the agent intends to use in its subsequent computations. \item The {\bf situational state} $S_t$ represents the agent's summary of its current situation in the environment. \item The {\bf epistemic state} $P_t$ represents the agent's current knowledge about the environment. \end{enumerate} The epistemic state encodes information about the environment extracted from history.
 Because the agent must work with limited memory and per timestep computation, when interacting with a complex environment, it typically cannot seek or retain all relevant information.
-Rather, the agent must prioritize, and we introduce two constructs that characterize this prioritization: \begin{enumerate} \item The {\bf environment proxy} $\proxy$ prioritizes information retained by the epistemic state. \item The {\bf learning target} $\target$ prioritizes information sought by the agent for inclusion in epistemic state. \end{enumerate} In this section, we will elaborate on the nature and role of these five constructs, illustrating them by viewing through this lens the simplified DQN agent described in Section \ref{se:dqn}.
+Rather, the agent must prioritize, and we introduce two constructs that characterize this prioritization: \begin{enumerate} \item The {\bf environment proxy} $\proxy$ prioritizes information retained by the epistemic state. \item The {\bf learning target} $\target$ prioritizes information sought by the agent for inclusion in epistemic state. \end{enumerate} In this section, we will elaborate on the nature and role of these five constructs, illustrating them by viewing the simplified DQN and ensemble-DQN agents described in Section \ref{se:dqn} through this lens.
 Since the three components of agent state address three sources of uncertainty, we begin with a discussion of these sources.

-\subsection{Sources of Uncertainty}
+\section{Sources of Uncertainty}